flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 More information about these app properties, the types they depend on, and how internationalized Flutter apps are typically structured, can be found below.

+### TBD: Section on adding your own localized messages?

 <a name="ios-specifics"></a>
 ### Localizing for iOS: Updating the iOS app bundle